cc-tweaked/CC-Tweaked/patchwork.md

 SubScript // Desc of commit
 ```

-If a edit that is present in CC:T is not needed, i will skip over it
+If a edit that is present in CC:T is not needed, I will skip over it.
+Any and all references to an issue number, are to be found on CC:T's repo. not this oen

 ```md
 5155e18de279a193c558aa029963486fd1294769